cloudevents/spec/amqp-transport-binding.md

-For instance, if the declared `datacontenttype` is `application/json;charset=utf-8`, the expectation is that the `data` attribute value is made available as [UTF-8][RFC3629] encoded JSON text for use in AMQP.
+For instance, if the declared `datacontenttype` is `application/json;charset=utf-8`, the expectation is that the `data` attribute value is made available as [UTF-8][rfc3629] encoded JSON text for use in AMQP.

 ## 3. AMQP Message Mapping

 The content mode is chosen by the sender of the event, which is either the requesting or the responding party.
 Protocol interaction patterns that might allow solicitation of events using a particular content mode might be defined by an application, but are not defined here.

 The receiver of the event can distinguish between the two modes by inspecting the `content-type` message property field.
-If the value is prefixed with the CloudEvents media type `application/cloudevents`, indicating the use of a known [event format](#14-event-formats), the receiver uses *structured* mode, otherwise it defaults to *binary* mode.
+If the value is prefixed with the CloudEvents media type `application/cloudevents`, indicating the use of a known [event format](#14-event-formats), the receiver uses _structured_ mode, otherwise it defaults to _binary_ mode.

 If a receiver detects the CloudEvents media type, but with an event format that it cannot handle, for instance `application/cloudevents+avro`, it MAY still